rapidrecast/www.rapidrecast.io/content/blog/2025.02.06-tower-patterns/index.md

 The Read and Write pair would likely be sent downstream if you are a client handling a protocol.

 Sending the Read and Write pair this way is a recommendation; you can structure your code however you like.

+{{< image/img-dark-light alt="bla"
+light="graphics/blog/20250206-tower-patterns/Rust-Tower-IO-Pattern.svg"
+dark="graphics/blog/20250206-tower-patterns/Rust-Tower-IO-Pattern-dark.svg"
+>}}

+This pattern has a bit more nuance to it.
+We can see that we no longer are returning values.
+The caller sends a Read and Write interface marked in red.
+This is the entire bridge of communication.

+In the provided example these would be tokio AsyncReadExt and AsyncWriteExt implementations - we have kept them generic.
+You would call the Layer with the Read and Write pair if you are accepting a network connection and want to handle it.
+Then the inner Service would receive translated protocol messages using any of the other patterns.

+The example also covers how a client would behave.
+By sending a Read and Write pair to the internal Service, the data can be relayed to a network connection.

 [Implementation of IO Pattern](https://github.com/rapidrecast/blog-post-snippets/blob/dfe575568266f56da6dc39d0a26c84869efd0a5b/blog-20250206-tower-patterns/src/pattern_io.rs#L20-L97)
 ```rust